Ľuboš Bernáth

 Ľuboš Bernáth (born 8 November 1977 in Nové Zámky) is a Slovak composer and music educator.

+Training and Career

 Educated at the conservatory in Bratislava from 1996 to 2001, he subsequently studied with the composer Evgeni Irshai.
 Since 2008-09 he has been a teacher at the Bratislava Conservatory and at the Academy of Performing Arts in Bratislava (VŠMU).
 His compositions include choral and chamber music, as well as two symphonies.
 As a composer and conductor, Ľuboš Bernáth is represented at various festivals of contemporary music in Slovakia and internationally.
 In 2012, he was one of the co-founders of the youth orchestra EnsembleSpectrum at the VŠMU.
 In 2013 he became deputy chairman of the Slovak Composers' Association.
 He is a member of the Council for Science, Education and Culture of the Slovak Bishops' Conference.